Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Long-wavelength collisional electrostatic modes in the limit

-Finally, we comment on the matching between the equations for the electron response in the collisionless and the collisional regimes, discussed in sections \ref{eq:collisionless-electron-response-inner} and \ref{sec:electron-inner-collisional}, respectively.
-We have demonstrated that for $\massrt \ll \fract{\saffac \rmajorz \cfreqee}{ \vthere} \ll 1$, the leading-order electron response is a perturbed Maxwellian, given by equation \refeq{eq:HHez-collisional}.
-Small, diffusive parallel flows are obtained by simultaneously solving equations \refeq{eq:electron-banana-passing} and \refeq{eq:electron-banana-trapped}.
-The evolution of the leading-order density and temperature is controlled by perpendicular diffusion, diffusive parallel flows, and drives of instability via the mode transport equations \refeq{eq:electron_inner-dens0-collisional} and \refeq{eq:electron_inner-temp0-collisional}, respectively.
-To obtain the same physics from the equations in the collisionless limit for the passing electron response, equation \refeq{eq:electron_firstorder_passing}, and the trapped electron response, equation \refeq{eq:electron_firstorder_trapped}, we take the following steps: First, in equations \refeq{eq:electron_firstorder_passing} and \refeq{eq:electron_firstorder_trapped}, we take the electron collision frequency to be large compared to the ion transit frequency, i.e., $ \saffac \rmajorz \cfreqee / \vtheri \gg 1$, and we take the extent of the ballooning mode to be small, with \beqn 1 \ll \lchi \sim \left(\frac{\saffac \rmajorz \cfreqee}{ \vtheri}\right)^{-1/2} \massru \ll \massru. \eeqn Then, the leading-order equation for the electron response is \beqn \copbothe\left[\HHez\right] = 0, \eeqn i.e., $\HHez$ is a perturbed Maxwellian with no flow, and with no dependence on $\lpar$.
+Finally, we comment on the smooth transition between the equations for the electron response in the collisionless and the collisional regimes.
+To obtain the mode transport equations \refeq{eq:electron_inner-dens0-collisional} and \refeq{eq:electron_inner-temp0-collisional} from the equations in the collisionless limit for the passing electron response, equation \refeq{eq:electron_firstorder_passing}, and the trapped electron response, equation \refeq{eq:electron_firstorder_trapped}, we take the following steps: First, in equations \refeq{eq:electron_firstorder_passing} and \refeq{eq:electron_firstorder_trapped}, we take the electron collision frequency to be large compared to the ion transit frequency, i.e., $ \saffac \rmajorz \cfreqee / \vtheri \gg 1$, and we take the extent of the ballooning mode to be small, with \beqn 1 \ll \lchi \sim \left(\frac{\saffac \rmajorz \cfreqee}{ \vtheri}\right)^{-1/2} \massru \ll \massru. \eeqn Then, the leading-order equation for the electron response is \beqn \copbothe\left[\HHez\right] = 0, \eeqn i.e., $\HHez$ is a perturbed Maxwellian with no flow, and with no dependence on $\lpar$.
 Second, we collect terms of $\order{(\saffac \rmajorz \cfreqee / \vtheri)^{-1/2}}$ in the subsidiary expansion, and obtain equations for the passing and trapped electron response of the form \refeq{eq:electron-banana-passing} and \refeq{eq:electron-banana-trapped}, respectively.
 Finally, we collect terms of $\order{(\saffac \rmajorz \cfreqee / \vtheri)^{-1}}$ in the subsidiary expansion and obtain the transport equations for the nonadiabatic density and temperature, equations \refeq{eq:electron_inner-dens0-collisional} and \refeq{eq:electron_inner-temp0-collisional}, respectively.
-Hence, we have demonstrated that the equations for the electron response in the $\lchi \gg 1$ region match at the boundary of the collisionless and collisional limits.
 The fact that the extent of the mode shortens when going from the collisionless to the collisional limits, according to the ordering \refeq{eq:mode-extent-collisional-from-collisionless}, along with the Maxwellianisation of the distribution function by increasing interparticle collisions, cf. equation \refeq{eq:dfn-collisional-from-collisionless}, ensures that the collisionless inner-region quasineutrality relation \refeq{eq:qninner} takes the form of the collisional inner-region quasineutrality relation \refeq{eq:quasineutrality-inner-collisional}.